DevExpress/OBSOLETE_EF-Core-Security/EFCoreSecurityDemos/EFCoreSecurityODataConsoleClient/README.md

             }
         }

-Build the [EFCoreSecurity](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity) solution before compiling this solution.
+- Build the [EFCoreSecurity](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity) solution, and then compile the current project.

 All necessary external binaries are located in the [EFCoreSecurity/EFCore-bin](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurity/EFCore-bin) folder.

-All necessary NuGet packages will be downloaded and installed automatically before compilation.
+All required NuGet packages are downloaded and installed automatically before compiling.